impactlearner/national_front/README.md

 National Treasures explores National Parks in the United States with a focus on the African-American Hertitage series.
 Users may get an overview of the parks' historical perspectives and utilize the dashboard to plan trips.
 National Treasurers is built with a Ruby on Rails backend as an API and a React frontend.

-The application logic is contained in the controllers.
+The logic for the application is contained in the controllers.

 React frontend: